 Charles Dickens stayed at the Lion Hotel, a 16th Century coaching inn in the centre of the town.
 In the evening he went to the Theatre Royal with Browne and saw productions of a ballet The Love Chase and a play A Roland for an Oliver.

 Dickens’s wife Catherine had not travelled with her husband on this journey, instead staying at their Doughty Street home in London looking after their two children.
 The couple kept in contact by letter and Charles received a letter from Catherine at Shrewsbury.
-On the morning of 1 November he replied with a letter from the hotel to his wife, Catherine, before continuing his journey to Llangollen in Wales.
+On the morning of 1 November, Dickens replied with a letter from the hotel to his wife, before continuing his journey to Llangollen in Wales.

 Use of Shrewsbury in Dickens Literature.

-In the Dickens historical novel A Tale of Two Cities, the characters Sydney Carton and Mr. Stryver were both educated at Shrewsbury School, before going onto study law in Paris and working as barristers in London.
+In the Dickens historical novel A Tale of Two Cities (first published in instalments between April and November 1859) the characters Sydney Carton and Mr. Stryver were both educated at Shrewsbury School, before going onto study law in Paris and working as barristers in London.
 Shrewsbury School is an independent school founded under a Royal Charter in 1552 granted by King Edward VI.
 The school was originally in the centre of the town, where Dickens would have seen it.
-In 1882 it moved to a much larger site on the outskirts.
+In 1882, Shrewsbury School moved to a much larger site on the outskirts of the town.
 In A Tale of Two Cities, the two characters refer back to their time at Shrewsbury School during one drinking session (Book 2 Chapter 5, The Jackal).

 Filming of A Christmas Carol.